anthemion-org/ogle-web/README.md

 It is appropriate to omit prefixes in these cases.
 This _can_ cause names to collide with imports (some of which use no prefix).

 Obviously, third-party code also fails to use the prefixes, and that is fine.
 Working with such code always requires adaptation, to different names and metaphors, different programming styles, _et cetera_.
-The notation does not exist to give OCD sufferers an outlet for their manic energies; it is meant to make things _better_, not _perfect_.
+The notation does not exist to give OCD sufferers an outlet for their manic energies.
+It is meant to make things _better_, not _perfect_.

 Having said that, _I’m not convinced that the prefixes work in this language_.
 They are very helpful in C# and C++, but they disagree to some extent with the flexibility of JavaScript — which after all is the language’s only good quality.
 I’m still thinking about it.

+[todo] Many nested functions in JavaScript, these diminish benefit of `a` and `o`

 ### Function parameter checks